 After decades of neglect, the lovingly restored St. Pancras Renaissance Hotel has been hailed as one of London’s most romantic buildings.
-A true gothic masterpiece, the building is one of the most recognisable in London, with the huge façade exemplary of the best Victorian architecture.
+A true gothic masterpiece, the building is one of the most recognizable in London, with the huge façade exemplary of the best Victorian architecture.
 Inside, too, every detail has been brought back to life, creating interiors worthy of the building’s heritage.

-Intricate Gothic revival metalwork lends an almost cathedral-like air to the grand staircase, a fitting place for wedding photographs, while in the summer time the roof garden makes the perfect place for a champagne reception.
-The Ladies Smoking Room is a great pre-function area and ample room for a wedding feast.
+Intricate Gothic revival metalwork lends an almost cathedral-like air to the grand staircase, a fitting place for wedding photographs, while in the summertime the roof garden makes the perfect place for a champagne reception.
+The Ladies’ Smoking Room is a great pre-function area and ample room for a wedding feast.
 The St. Pancras Renaissance is also ideal for the start of a European Honeymoon, with an exclusive porter service to the Eurostar, which is right on the doorstep.

 3. Huvafen Fushi, Maldives

 For those looking to experience white sand and azure waters, there are few places that spring to mind faster than the Maldives.
 A tropical climate and almost year-round sun create a paradise in which it is easy to lose oneself.
-One resort that epitomises this is Huvafen Fushi.
-One of the most luxurious resorts around the Indian Ocean, Huvafen Fushi’s Ocean Pavilions are set 200 metres out over the Indian Ocean, the stunning stilted buildings face the sunset and are the last word in pampered luxury.
+One resort that epitomizes this is Huvafen Fushi.
+One of the most luxurious resorts around the Indian Ocean, Huvafen Fushi’s Ocean Pavilions are set 200 meters out over the Indian Ocean, the stunning stilted buildings face the sunset and are the last word in pampered luxury.
 The master bedrooms provide panoramic views of the surrounding scenery, easily one of the most romantic sights in the world.

 The relaxed lifestyle of the resort will ease any pre-wedding stress, while the stunning underwater spa will ensure that everyone involved can look their best on the day.
 After the necessary wedding photos on the beach, Huvafen Fushi’s bespoke dining options mean that the wedding never needs to move from the beach, with the banquet spread out under the stars.